data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-260

-*Solution*.
-No. Consider the negation of the $2 \times 2$ identity matrix.
+*Solution.* No. Consider the negation of the $2 \times 2$ identity matrix.
 It has determinant 1, yet its eigenvalues are both negative.

 [Continue](btn:next)